-Buy it now from Amazon! or Go to the Bookstore and browse all of Eric’s books.
 Buy the print edition of any of Eric’s books from Amazon and get a Kindle copy for FREE!
 (Give one as a gift and keep the other for yourself.
 We won’t tell…)

 **This book was accepted for sale by a jury of writing peers at the exclusive Tamarack bookstore.

 5.0 out of 5 stars An Impressive Collaboration